wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 ##### Testing Phase
  - [ ]
 - On the day of the Exam, each character makes two ability checks related to parts of the test:
-	- Glyph of Warding Shapes.
+	- **Glyph of Warding Shapes**.
 Identifying the shapes commonly used when a mage casts a glyph of warding requires a successful DC 15 Intelligence (Investigation) check.
-	- Common Glyph Effects.
+	- **Common Glyph Effects**.
 Writing an essay on common magical effects and triggers associated with glyph of warding spells requires a successful DC 15 Intelligence (Arcana) check.
 - Have each player note their character’s Exam results — how many Student Dice they gained and what skills they used during the test — on their copies of the tracking sheet.

 #### Week 10: Practice Makes Perfect